The Six Best Kid-Friendly Meal Kits for 2020

 Buy It: Baketivity meal kits, $26-$33 monthly, baketivity.com

-Eat 2 Explore is a monthly subscription services that focuses on parents and kids exploring new types of cuisines together.
+Eat 2 Explore is a monthly subscription service that focuses on parents and kids exploring new types of cuisines together.
 A good friend of mine chose this as a way of connecting with her 12-year-old son amidst the chaos of busy schedules during the week.
 The two of them spent one weekend evening each month making a meal together, trying recipes from different countries around the world.
 These kits are not for younger kids to use on their own, and the recipe cards are written for teens and adult readers.
 But there are lessons included for younger kids, and this offers a great incentive for young chefs to try new flavors and styles of cooking with a parent.
 Sauces and spices are included in the kits, but fresh ingredients are provided by you.

 Buy It: Eat 2 Explore meal kits, $22-$25 monthly, eat2explore.com